Localization of abelian gauge fields with Stueckelberg-like geometrical coupling on $f(T,B)$-thick brane: Gauge fields localization

-The function $G(y)$ can be a function of the background scalar field, as it was studied in \cite{Chumbes:2011zt}, dilaton scalar field \cite{Cruz:2010zz, Cruz:2012kd,Cruz:2013zka,Cruz:2015nrd}, or a function of curvature scalar proposed in \cite{Zhao:2017epp}.
-On the other hand, in the context of modified teleparallel gravity, it can be adopted as a function of scalar torsion as it was studied in Ref \cite{Belchior}.
+The function $G(y)$ can be a function of the background scalar field, as it was studied in \cite{Chumbes:2011zt}, the dilaton scalar field \cite{Cruz:2010zz, Cruz:2012kd,Cruz:2013zka,Cruz:2015nrd}, or a function of the curvature scalar proposed in \cite{Zhao:2017epp}.
+On the other hand, in the context of modified teleparallel gravity, it can be adopted as a function of the scalar torsion as it was studied in Ref \cite{Belchior}.
+It is also possible to admit a mechanism of localization by adding to the action (\ref{af}) a Proca-like term given by where the function $G(y)$ plays the role of a dynamical mass for gauge vector field.
+This mechanism was studied in \cite{Zhao:2014iqa} by considering $G(y)=-1/16 R$.
+However, the action (\ref{massProca}) has the disadvantage of breaking the 5D gauge symmetry.
+In this work, we are interested in exploring an alternative method studied by Vaquera and Corradini in Ref. \cite{Vaquera-Araujo:2014tia}, where a Stueckelberg-like action is assumed as